 The use of contrasting ideas, “a small step” and “a giant step”, in the sentence above emphasizes the significance of one of the biggest landmarks of human history.

-Common Examples of Antithesis
+Common Antithesis Examples

 Some famous antithetical statements have become part of our everyday speech and are frequently used in arguments and discussions.
 Below is the list of some antithetical statements: